 Section 6.
 Each Board member shall be expected to take an active role in the work of the Foundation.
 Board members attendance is required at all Board meetings.
 Three absences without cause will result in termination of Board membership.
 Time and frequency of the Board meetings shall be determined annually.

 Article VI – Duties of Officers

 Section 1.
 The President shall preside at all meetings, appoint all committees, and carry out any other duties connected with the office.

 Section 2.
 The Vice-President, or an appointee of the President, shall assist the President and, in case of the absence of the President, shall perform the duties of the President.

 Section 3.
 The Secretary shall record the attendance at all meetings, record the minutes of all proceedings of all meetings, and shall be responsible for preservation of all corporate records, excluding financial records.

 Section 4.
 The Treasurer shall be the custodian of the Foundation’s funds, and administer all funds as directed by the Board of Directors.
 The Treasurer shall keep all financial records, shall make regular written reports to the Board of Directors, and submit an Annual Report to the membership at the Annual Meeting.
 The Treasurer shall prepare and submit any reports required by law.

 Article VII – Committees

 Section 1.
-There shall be at least three standing committees who will report regularly to the President:
+There shall be at least two standing committees who will report regularly to the President: